Syzygies/log_folders/README.md

 # log_folders
-Dated cache for sharing bits of code
+Cache for sharing images or code